ORNL/Zambeze/README.md

 flake8 .
 ```

-If any errors are reported by flake8, please fix them before commiting the code.
+If errors are reported by `flake8`, please fix them before commiting the code.

 ### Running Tests